melynwhite/ISU-UP-2021-WUC-Project/README.md

 ![data-head](https://github.com/melynwhite/ISU-UP-2021-WUC-Project/blob/master/images/data-head.png)

 #### Data Visualization
+Now that (most of) the data is manageable, it can be graphed in different ways to derive conclusions.
+This step was done by hand in excel in the previous review attempt, which lead to sufficient, but unclear and not reproducible results.

 Steps for Descriptors & Visualization (reflection of the order of assessment):
 1) Numerical Values (overview)
 2) WUC Gender Composition (Gender Ratio)